Birkot hashachar

 Birkot hashachar or Birkot haShachar (ברכות השחר, 'morning blessings' or 'blessings [of] the dawn') are a series of blessings recited at the beginning of Shacharit, the Jewish morning prayer liturgy.
 The blessings represent thanks to God for the new day.

 The order of the blessings is not defined by Halakha and may vary by siddur but is generally based on the order of activities customary upon arising.

 The blessings

 Al netilat yadayim

 This blessing represents the cleanliness of one's hands following ritual defilement.
-It is recited before Shacharit, as well as after using the restroom throughout the day.
+It is recited before Shacharit.

 Asher Yatzar

 This is a blessing regarding the workings of one's body.
 It is also recited after urination or defecation after washing one's hands and exiting the restroom.

 Elohai Neshama

 This paragraph represents thanks to God for the return of one's soul after sleeping.
 When one sleeps, the soul departs the body.
 This state is referred to as a "semi-death" in tractate Berakhot 57b:13–14.
 Upon awakening, the body is reunited with the soul.